Giovanni Giolitti: World War I

-After Gioilitti's resignation, the conservative Antonio Salandra was brought into the national cabinet as the choice of Giolitti himself, who still commanded the support of most Italian parliamentarians; however, Salandra soon fell out with Giolitti over the question of Italian participation in World War I. Giolitti opposed Italy's entry into the war on the grounds that Italy was militarily unprepared and he tried to use his personal hold over the parliamentary majority to upset the Salandra Cabinet, but was frustrated by an uprising of public opinion in favour of war.
+Giolitti opposed Italy's entry into the war on the grounds that Italy was militarily unprepared and he tried to use his personal hold over the parliamentary majority to upset the Salandra Cabinet, but was frustrated by an uprising of public opinion in favour of war.
 At the outbreak of the war in August 1914, Salandra declared that Italy would not commit its troops, maintaining that the Triple Alliance had only a defensive stance and Austria-Hungary had been the aggressor.
 In reality, both Salandra and his ministers of Foreign Affairs, Antonino Paternò Castello, who was succeeded by Sidney Sonnino in November 1914, began to probe which side would grant the best reward for Italy's entrance in the war and to fulfil Italy's irredentist claims.
 On 26 April 1915, a secret pact, the Treaty of London or London Pact (Patto di Londra), was signed between the Triple Entente (the United Kingdom, France, and the Russian Empire) and the Kingdom of Italy.
 According to the pact, Italy was to leave the Triple Alliance and join the Triple Entente.
 Italy was to declare war against Germany and Austria-Hungary within a month in return for territorial concessions at the end of the war.
 Giolitti was initially unaware of the treaty.
 His aim was to get concessions from Austria-Hungary to avoid war.

-While Giolitti supported neutrality, Salandra and Sonnino, supported intervention on the side of the Allies, and secured Italy's entrance into the war despite the opposition of the majority in parliament (see Radiosomaggismo).
+While Giolitti supported neutrality, Salandra and Sonnino, supported intervention on the side of the Allies, and secured Italy's entrance into the war due to Radiosomaggismo, a series of popular demonstrations in a number of Italian cities in May 1915 demanding the country's entry into the war, despite the opposition of the majority in Parliament.
 On 3 May 1915, Italy officially revoked the Triple Alliance.
-In the following days Giolitti and the neutralist majority of the Parliament opposed declaring war, while nationalist crowds demonstrated in public areas for entering the war.
+In the following days, Giolitti and the neutralist majority of Parliament opposed declaring war, while nationalist crowds demonstrated in public areas for entering the war.
 On 13 May 1915, Salandra offered his resignation, but Giolitti, fearful of nationalist disorder that might break into open rebellion, declined to succeed him as prime minister and Salandra's resignation was not accepted.
 On 23 May 1915, Italy declared war on Austria-Hungary.

-On 18 May 1915, Giovanni Giolitti retired to Cavour and kept aloof from politics for the duration of the conflict.
+On 18 May 1915, Giolitti retired to Cavour, Piedmont, and kept aloof from politics for the duration of the conflict.
 He consequently lost his influence over public opinion, and in many quarters was regarded as little better than a traitor.

 Fifth term as prime minister, 1920–1921

-Giolitti returned to politics after the end of the conflict.
-In the electoral campaign of 1919 he charged that an aggressive minority had dragged Italy into war against the will of the majority, putting him at odds with the growing movement of Fascists.
+Giolitti returned to politics after the end of the conflict for a fifth and final government.
+In the lead-up to the 1919 Italian general election, he charged that an aggressive minority had dragged Italy into war against the will of the majority, putting him at odds with the growing fascist movement.
 This election was the first one to be held with a proportional representation system, which was introduced by the government of Francesco Saverio Nitti.